web3rover/gho-pool/README.md

 ```
 Total Supply: 10 WETH
 WETH Price: $4000
-Total Supply in USD: 40,000 WETH
+Total Supply in USD: 40,000
 Total Borrow (50% of total supply): 20,000 GHO
 ```

-Now uppose the price of WETH drops to $3500 then:
+Now suppose the price of WETH drops to $3500 then:

 ```
 Total Supply: 10 WETH
 WETH Price: $3500
-Total Supply in USD: 35,000 WETH
+Total Supply in USD: 35,000
 Total Borrow: 20,000 GHO
 Liquidation Threshold (60%) = 60% of (total supply in USD) = 21,000
 ```